-Students should advise International Services of their travel arrangements and request airport or railway station reception as instructed in the International Offer Guide.
+Students should advise International Services of their travel arrangements and request airport or railway station reception.

 After arriving in Armidale, on-campus students should arrive and attend the International Student Orientation and Enrolment after which they will commence their formal course at UNE.

 UNE requires that all documents submitted with an application are certified copies.
 A certified copy is a photocopy of an original document, which has been certified as a true copy of the original by an authorised person (see list below).